moneyhub/api-docs/source/identity-docs.md

 This route requires an access token from the client credentials grant with the scope of `user:read`.
 It returns a single user associated with your api client.

+## GET /users/:id/connections

+This route requires an access token from the client credentials grant with the scope of `user:read`.
+It gets all financial connections of a user.

 ## DELETE /users/:id/connection/:connection-id

 This route requires an access token from the client credentials grant with the scope of `user:delete`.